RegardsOss/RegardsOss.github.io/docs/development/backend/regards/delivery/api-guides/amqp/amqp-subscribe-response.md

 This section describes how to subscribe to delivery response events with AMQP message.

+To learn more about global description of REGARDS AMQP api see [Regards AMQP API](/docs/development/backend/architecture/concepts/amqp-api.md) FIXME TODO link

 ## Exchange

 Subscribe to the following exchange to receive delivery responses on vhost `regards.multitenant.manager`: